Seller’s Guide: How to Sell Your Home

 Collect Proceeds from the Sale

-If both sides are happy with the settlement agreement, you can collect the sale proceeds from the designated escrow company.
+If both buyers and sellers are happy with the settlement agreement, you can collect the sale proceeds from the designated escrow company.

 Most of the time, you can collect your check on the day of the sale.
 Remember, if you complete the sale after 2 pm Pacific time on a Friday, you’ll have to wait until Monday.
 All wires operate on Eastern time, meaning the cut-off is 5 pm Eastern.